MortezaBashsiz/CFScanner/bash/README.md

 -r: This is an integer that specifies randomness.
 Instead of testing all IPs in a subnet, a random sample of size ``d`` will be tested.

 -d: This is the threshold to download succeed count.
-With this option you can filter to show you only the IPs which have successfully download count more than the amount you specified.
+With this option you can filter to show you only the IPs which have successfully download count more than or equal the amount you specified.
 This will be AND with -u

 -u: This is the threshold to upload succeed count.
-With this option you can filter to show you only the IPs which have successfully upload count more than the amount you specified.
+With this option you can filter to show you only the IPs which have successfully upload count more than or equal the amount you specified.
 This will be AND with -d

 ```shell
 [~/CFScanner/bash]>$ bash cfScanner.sh -c <config file> -v <YES/NO> -m <SUBNET/IP> -t <DOWN/UP/BOTH> -p <int> -n <int> -r <int> -s <int> -d <int> -u <int> -f <Custome Subnet File>